 Dietary supplementation of GLA and omega-3 fatty acids can significantly decrease inflammatory and non-inflammatory acne lesions.

 How to topically treat a fatty acid deficiency

-Oils high in linoleic and low in oleic acids are considered "drying" oils, meaning they absorb quickly into the skin, and are beneficial for all skin types - including oily, and of course acne.
+Oils high in linoleic and low in oleic acids are considered "drying" oils, meaning they absorb quickly into the skin, and are extremely beneficial for all skin types - including oily, and of course acne.

-It can be hard to distinguish which oils are higher in linoleic than oleic acid.
 I've made a list of oils below that contain high amounts of linoleic acid with low amounts of oleic acid, with their corresponding percentages.

 Oils high in linoleic and low in oleic fatty acids

 A dollar symbol has also been assigned to each carrier oil to signify its cost, with $$$ being the highest.